PrototypeZone/hardware-project-DylanAshton2206/hardware/ceng317report.md

-# VCNL4040 Hardware report
+# VCNL4040 Hardware Report

-This project showcases the development of a proximity detection system using the Broadcom development platform, centered around a Raspberry Pi and the VCNL4040 proximity sensor.
-The goal was to design a versatile system capable of accurately sensing proximity and ambient light for applications such as automation and interactive installations.
-The project involved integrating the sensor with a custom-designed PCB, developed in KiCad and connected via an I2C bus, along with the creation of custom firmware in Python to process and visually represent sensor data using a Raspberry Pi Sense HAT's LED matrix.
-A custom case was also designed and fabricated to house the components securely.
-Targeted at students and enthusiasts in Computer Engineering Technology, this report documents the entire development process, from hardware selection and PCB design to software development and system assembly, providing a comprehensive guide for recreating or drawing inspiration from this project.
+This project demonstrates the creation of a proximity detection system utilizing the Broadcom development platform, primarily involving a Raspberry Pi and the VCNL4040 proximity sensor.
+Our objective was to engineer a system adept at accurately sensing proximity and ambient light, suitable for applications in automation and interactive installations.

+## Project Overview
+- **Sensor Integration**: The project included integrating the VCNL4040 sensor with a bespoke PCB, designed in KiCad and connected via an I2C bus.
+- **Custom Firmware Development**: We developed custom firmware in Python, enabling the processing and visual representation of sensor data through the Raspberry Pi Sense HAT's LED matrix.
+- **Case Design and Fabrication**: A tailored case was also designed and produced to house the components securely.

+## Target Audience
+- This report is intended for students and enthusiasts in the field of Computer Engineering Technology.

+## Report Content
+- It comprehensively documents the entire development process, encompassing hardware selection, PCB design, software development, and system assembly.
+- The report aims to provide a thorough guide for those looking to replicate or draw inspiration from this project.

 ![project](pcb/media/project.png)